-The Groundwater Body (GWB) underlying the Site is known as the Dublin GWB.
-The Dublin GWB is approximately 837 km2 in areal extent.
-The GSI classifies this GWB as poorly productive bedrock, under the Water Framework Directive (WFD) groundwater bodies data.
-According to the EPA Ground Waterbody WFD map, the groundwater waterbody status is classified as good.
+The Groundwater Body (GWB) underlying the site is known as the Dublin GWB.
+The Dublin GWB is approximately 837 km in areal extent.
+The GSI classifies this GWB as poorly productive bedrock.
+According to the EPA Ground Waterbody Water Framework Directive (WFD) map, the groundwater waterbody status is classified as good.
 The groundwater is also listed as flowing through SAC species areas and habitats, and SPA habitats.
 This statement applies to the entire GWB and is not specific to the leak location.
-In Dublin City centre where this Site is located the utilisation of the GWB as a potable resource is considered to be low due to the availability of potable mains supply and the relatively poor yielding potential of the aquifer.